-- 1.2.1) Bedding must be clean, dry, safe, and allow pigs to play forage, explore, root, and chew.
+- 1.2.1) Bedding must be clean, dry, safe, and allow pigs to play, forage, explore, root, and chew.
 Straw and corn stover are the preferred choices.
-Wood chips, soybean stalks, ground corn cobs are acceptable forms of bedding. - 1.2.2) Even if pigs have access to pasture or dirt, adequate bedding shall be provided in shelters to keep pigs comfortable in wet conditions and when temperatures fall below 60-degrees Fahrenheit. - 1.2.3) Sows, whether farrowing indoors or outdoors, must have ample bedding and be able to pick it up in her mouth, and manipulate it to build a nest.
-In farrowing facilities, straw is the preferred choice of bedding. - 1.2.4) Pigs may be raised loose-housed in groups in deep-bedded systems in which composting can start and be sustained to provide warmth and destroy pathogens.
+Wood chips, soybean stalks, ground corn cobs are also acceptable forms of bedding. - 1.2.2) Even if pigs have access to pasture or dirt, adequate bedding shall be provided in shelters to keep pigs comfortable in wet conditions and when temperatures fall below 60-degrees Fahrenheit. - 1.2.3) Sows, whether farrowing indoors or outdoors, must have ample bedding and be able to pick it up in her mouth, and manipulate it to build a nest.
+In farrowing facilities, straw or other long stem forage must be used during a sow's nesting period (72 hours prior to farrowing).
+Long stem forage is defined as fiberous material that on average measures greater than four inches (4") in length. - 1.2.4) Pigs may be raised loose-housed in groups in deep-bedded systems in which composting can start and be sustained to provide warmth and destroy pathogens.
 A hoop building is an example of a loose-housed structure.
-The minimum bedding pack depth recommended in a deep bedded system is 12 inches.
+The minimum bedding pack depth in a deep bedded system is 12 inches.
 A clean layer of straw should cover the composting mass in the lying area.

-- 1.2.5) Minimum bedding depth in non-deep bedded systems, without pasture, is:
+1.2.5) Minimum bedding depth in non-deep bedded systems, without pasture, is:

-- 1.2.5.1) 39° F and below: 8 inches
+1.2.5.1) 39° F and below: 8 inches

-- 1.2.5.2) 40-59 ° F: 6 inches
+1.2.5.2) 40-59 ° F: 6 inches

-- 1.2.5.3) 60 ° F and above: 2 inches
+1.2.5.3) 60 ° F and above: 2 inches

+Temperature shall be a daily average temperature measured inside the shelter.